Petroleum politics: Oil and international conflict

 The term "petro-aggression" has been used to describe the tendency of oil-rich states to instigate international conflicts.
 There are many examples including: Iraq's invasion of Iran and Kuwait; Libya's repeated incursions into Chad in the 1970s and 1980s; Iran's long-standing suspicion of Western powers.
 Some scholars have also suggested that oil-rich states are frequently the targets of "resource wars."

-Cullen Hendrix, author of the academic article "Oil Prices and Interstate Conflict", focuses on creating a more sound measurement of and index, building off of Colgan and Weeks indices respectfully.
+Cullen Hendrix, author of the academic article "Oil Prices and Interstate Conflict", focuses on creating a more sound measurement of an index, building off of Colgan and Weeks indices respectfully.
 Hendrix findings are such that as the price in oil goes up the more confrontational a petro-state becomes.
 This may be due to the fact that these countries can now invest more heavily in their military.
 When people feel secure, they tend to give a higher approval rating to the leader.
 A petro-state GDP will grow, offering the opportunity for a more diverse industry, which in turn gives more bargaining chips in terms of global negotiations.

+Research by Emily Meierding has characterized oil wars as largely a myth.
+She argues that proponents of oil wars underestimate the ability to seize and exploit foreign oil fields, and thus exaggerate the value of oil wars.
+She has examined four cases commonly described as oil wars (Japan's attack on the Dutch East Indies in World War II, Iraq's invasion of Kuwait, the Iran-Iraq War, and the Chaco War between Bolivia and Paraguay), finding that control of additional oil resources was not the main cause of aggression in the conflicts.

+A 2024 study found that the presence of oil in contested territory can make states less likely to seek to acquire the territory.